-An official copier dealer has a great relationship with the manufacturer (Kycera Copystar), which means that they provide top-notch training for the dealers technicians.
+An official copier dealer has a great relationship with the manufacturer (Kyocera Copystar), which means that they provide top-notch training for the dealers technicians.
 This is a great benefit for you as they will be able to fix and/or repair your office copier at a much faster rate.
 Additionally, certified dealers are able to turn to their manufacturer to replace a copier if you got an unfixable lemon.

 Are they investing in their service technicians?

 Copier dealers are everywhere, but what distinguishes a good copier dealer is their ability to deliver superior service to their customers.
 This means that copier technicians need to be well trained and experience to handle any situation.
-So another great question to ask your copier dealer is how many years of experience does the average technician have in their company.
+So another great question to ask your copier dealer is how many years of experience does the average technician has in their company.
 Furthermore, how often do they get new training and update their skills?

-When you have a deadline to meat and your copier suddenly breaks, you don’t want an inexperienced service technician to fumble around with your copier simply because they don’t have to knowledge or experience your issue that same day.
+When you have a deadline to meet and your copier suddenly breaks, you don’t want an inexperienced service technician to fumble around with your copier simply because they don’t have to knowledge or experience your issue that same day.

 Are they looking to move a box or do they offer a more well rounded service?